 - Does your organization process eggs?
 (Yes or No) - If yes, how will the project increase your ability to process egg products?
-Include the quantity you currently process, the quantity you will be able to process in the future as a result of this grant, and explain how you arrived at those quantities.
+Include the quantity you currently process, the quantity you will be able to process in the future because of this grant, and explain how you arrived at those quantities.